start-jsk/rtmros_common/README.md

  - `git commit -m "detailed description of what you did"`
  - `git push origin master`
  - Submit a pull request on GitHub to the repository
+ - Please check travic-ci status after sending your pull request.

+4. Using other forked branch before merging into master.
+You don't need to wait for the maintainers to merge some pull requests by others before you use them.
+ - Adding other's remote repository to your git remote
+ - `git remote add <awesome-fork> https://github.com/<user>/rtmros_common`
+ - Fetch branches from the remote.
+ - `git fetch <awesome-fork>`
+ - Merge those remote branch into your current branch
+ - `git merge <awesome-fork>/<branch-name>`